md(4) — Linux manual page

 md/bitmap/max_backlog_used

-write-behind requests for an md array, writing any value
+behind requests for an md array, writing any value to this

 md/bitmap/metadata